Inquisitive bisimulation: Bisimulation invariance

-A corresponding well-foundedness property can also also be captured in first-order logic over full relational inquisitive epistemic models for two agents and using one basic proposition.
-It suffices to describe analogous path properties for paths formed by a strict alternation of $R_a$- and $R_b$-edges on a path that alternates between worlds where $p$ is true and where $p$ is false, for some atomic proposition $p$ and two distinct agents $a,b \in \A$.
-We therefore also get the following.
+A similar well-foundedness property can also be captured in first-order logic over full relational inquisitive epistemic models for two agents and using one basic proposition.
+It suffices to describe analogous path properties for paths formed by a strict alternation of $R_a$- and $R_b$-edges on a path that alternates between worlds where $p$ is true and where $p$ is false, for some atomic proposition $p$ and distinct agents $a,b \in \A$.
+This shows that $\inqml\not\equiv_\CC^{\w} \FO/\!\!\sim$ when $\CC$ is the class of full relational models or full relational epistemic models.
+Over these classes, there are $\FO$-definable, $\sim$-invariant world properties that are not $\inqml$-definable.
+Although this is in sharp contrast with our Theorem~\ref{main1}, the fact that the analogue of the theorem fails over full relational models is not too surprising: over such models, $\FO$, unlike $\inqbm$, has access to full-fledged monadic second-order quantification.

-\bR Compactness fails for $\sim$-invariant first-order formulae also over full relational encodings in the epistemic setting. \eR

-This shows that the analogues of our Theorems~\ref{main1} and~\ref{main2} fail for the class of full relational models or full relational epistemic models: over these classes, there are properties that are $\FO$-definable, $\sim$-invariant, but not definable in \inqbm.
-Although this is in sharp contrast with our Theorems~\ref{main1} and~\ref{main2}, their failure over full relational models is not too surprising: over such models, $\FO$, unlike $\inqbm$, has access to full-fledged monadic second-order quantification.